Main Navigation - Mobile

 B. Former students.

-Unless a former student validly opted out of the release of directory information while the student was in attendance and has not rescinded the opt out request at any time, the school district may disclose directory information from the education records generated by it regarding an individual who is no longer in attendance within the school district without meeting the requirements of Paragraph C of this Section.
-In addition, under an explicit exclusion from the definition of an “education record,” the school district may release records that only contain information about an individual obtained after he or she is no longer a student at the school district and that are not directly related to the individual’s attendance as a student (e.g., a student’s activities as an alumnus of the school district)
+Unless a former student validly opted out of the release of directory information while the student was in attendance and has not rescinded the opt out request at any time, the District may disclose directory information from the education records generated by it regarding the former student without meeting the requirements of Paragraph C of this Section.
+In addition, under an explicit exclusion from the definition of an “education record,” the District may release records that only contain information about an individual obtained after they are no longer a student at the District and that are not directly related to the individual’s attendance as a student (e.g., a student’s activities as an alum of the District).

-The school district may disclose directory information from the education records of a student and information regarding parents without prior written consent of the parent of the student or eligible student, except as provided herein.
-Prior to such disclosure the school district shall:
+The District may disclose directory information from the education records of a student and information regarding parents/guardians without prior written consent of the parent/guardian of the student or eligible student, except as provided herein.
+Prior to such disclosure the District shall:

-1. Annually, give public notice by any means that are reasonably likely to inform the parents and eligible students of:
+1. Annually, give public notice by any means that are reasonably likely to inform the parents/guardians and eligible students of:

-a. the types of personally identifiable information regarding students and/or parents that the school district has designated as directory information;
+a. the types of personally identifiable information regarding students and/or parents/guardians that the District has designated as directory information;

-b. the parent's or eligible student's right to refuse to let the school district designate any or all of those types of information about the student and/or the parent as directory information; and
+b. the parent/guardian's or eligible student's right to refuse to let the District designate any or all of those types of information about the student and/or the parent/guardian as directory information; and

-c. the period of time in which a parent or eligible student has to notify the school district in writing that they do not want any or all of those types of information about the student and/or the parent designated as directory information.
+c. the period of time in which a parent/guardian or eligible student has to notify the District in writing that they do not want any or all of those types of information about the student and/or the parent/guardian designated as directory information.

-2. Allow a reasonable period of time after such notice has been given for a parent or eligible student to inform the school district, in writing, that any or all of the information so designated should not be disclosed without the parent's or eligible student's prior written consent, except as provided in the DISCLOSURE OF EDUCATION RECORDS section of this policy.
+2. Allow a reasonable period of time after such notice has been given for a parent/guardian or eligible student to inform the District, in writing, that any or all of the information so designated should not be disclosed without the parent/guardian's or eligible student's prior written consent, except as provided in Section VI of this policy.

-3. A parent or eligible student may not opt out of the directory information disclosures to:
+A parent/guardian or eligible student may not opt out of the directory information disclosures to:

-a. prevent the school district from disclosing or requiring the student to disclose the student’s name, ID, or school district e-mail address in a class in which the student is enrolled; or
+a. prevent the District from disclosing or requiring the student to disclose the student’s name, ID, or District e-mail address in a class in which the student is enrolled; or

-b. prevent the school district from requiring a student to wear, to display publicly, or to disclose a student ID card or badge that exhibits information that may be designated as directory information and that has been properly designated by the school district as directory information.
+b. prevent the District from requiring a student to wear, to display publicly, or to disclose a student ID card or badge that exhibits information that may be designated as directory information and that has been properly designated by the school district as directory information.

-4. The school district shall not disclose or confirm directory information without meeting the written consent requirements contained in the DISCLOSURE OF EDUCATION RECORDS section of this policy if a student’s social security number or other nondirectory information is used alone or in combination with other data elements to identify or help identify the student or the student’s records.
+The school district shall not disclose or confirm directory information without meeting the written consent requirements contained in Section VI of this policy if a student’s social security number or other nondirectory information is used alone or in combination with other data elements to identify or help identify the student or the student’s records.

 D. Procedure for obtaining nondisclosure of directory information.

-The parent's or eligible student's written notice shall be directed to the responsible authority and shall include the following:
+The parent/guardian's or eligible student's written notice shall be directed to the responsible authority and shall include the following:

-1. Name of the student and/or parent, as appropriate;
+1. Name of the student and/or parent/guardian, as appropriate;

 2. Home address;